Steellow/fuel_consumption_tracker/README.md

 - tries to calculate consumption before you have 2 logs?
 - if min and max odo are the same, answer is InfinityL

+### TEST

+- test what whappens if you don't log in order

 ### HIFI

 - indigo to indigogradient?